Djis247/Fraction-Class-for-C-/README.md

 # -------------------------------------------------------------------
 ###### 4
 - Object functions
-There are some functions that come with this class that work with the functions.
+There are some functions that come with this class that work with the objects.
 Such as:
 ```
 Fraction test{ 6, 9 }; //Our fraction named test